Outsourcing Technical Debt Retirement Projects

 Reporting issues

-Crowdsourcing debt identification will produce a stream of “incident reports” by Debt Reporters (DRs).
-People we might call Debt Report Administrators (DRAs) could then interpret the reports.
-Then they could recast the reports for later investigation by experts in the assets involved.
-Common difficulties that add to workload of DRAs include the items below.
+Crowdsourcing debt identification will produce a stream of “incident reports” by Debt Reporters (DRs) that must be interpreted by people we might call Debt Report Administrators (DRAs), who then recast the reports for later investigation by experts in the assets involved.
+Common difficulties that add to workload of DRAs include:

 Inconsistent definitions of technical debt

-Lack of uniformity in understanding what technical debt is and isn’t can cause DRs to report as potential debt items some artifacts that aren’t manifestations of technical debt.
-Worse, they might fail to report items that are technical debt.
+Lack of uniformity in understanding what technical debt is and isn’t can cause DRs to report as potential debt items some artifacts that aren’t manifestations of technical debt, or worse, they might fail to report items that are.

-Only educating the DRs about the organizational definition of technical debt can enhance consistency.
+Only education of the DRs about the organizational definition of technical debt can enhance consistency.

 Repeated reporting of previously reported debt items

-Unaware that a previous report has identified a debt item, DRs might file reports unnecessarily.
-Some of these duplications are obvious.
-But if the language of the report is different enough, identifying duplicates can take time.
+Unaware that an item has been previously reported, DRs might file reports unnecessarily.
+Some of these duplications are easily identified, but if the language used in the report is different enough, identifying duplicates can take time.

-< p class="left-indent">We can reduce duplication by making available descriptions of previously reported items in multiple forms.
+We can reduce duplication by making available descriptions of previously reported items in multiple forms.

 Inconsistent descriptions of debt items